 Vök also brews custom beer, Vökvi and Vaka, available in the restaurant and pool bar.
 The labels feature natural colors and reference the shapes of the ‘vakir’ ice patches.

-The Vök interiors feature light and natural shades that reflect the surrounding nature.
-The furnishings are custom made, using concrete, larch wood and grey tones, reminiscent of earth tones, allowing the exterior view to become the focal point.
+The Vök interiors, designed in collaboration with Basalt Architects, feature light and natural shades that reflect the surrounding nature.
+The furnishings are custom made, using concrete, larch wood, and grey tones, reminiscent of earth tones, allowing the exterior view to become the focal point.